-- Anti-Money Laundering (AML): We will discuss and analyse the most significant AML compliance challenges for trustees; how AML compliance issues have affected trust company businesses in the last year; how helpful (or otherwise) the trustees find the new guidance and more prescriptive Know your Customer (KYC) requirements.
+- Anti-Money Laundering (AML): We discuss and analyse the most significant AML compliance challenges for trustees; how AML compliance issues have affected trust company businesses in the last year; how helpful (or otherwise) the trustees find the new guidance and more prescriptive Know your Customer (KYC) requirements.

 - Beneficiary disputes: Our survey reveals the most common sources of beneficiary disputes (i.e. disputes brought by beneficiaries against trustees) that trust companies encounter.
-We will also consider the measures trustees might be able to take to minimise any adverse consequences from such disputes.
+We also consider the measures trustees might be able to take to minimise any adverse consequences from such disputes.

-- Data protection: We have investigated what trust companies find the most challenging about privacy compliance, and will provide practical guidance on managing the most difficult aspects.
+- Data protection: We have investigated what trust companies find the most challenging about privacy compliance, and provide practical guidance on managing the most difficult aspects.

 - Regulatory compliance: We have mapped the most significant regulatory challenges faced by trust companies, as well as trust companies’ views on whether regulatory intervention in their business is inevitable.

-- Reputational risks: We will discuss the reputational risks for trust company clients arising out of being associated with “offshore” structures and jurisdictions.
+- Reputational risks: We discuss the reputational risks for trust company clients arising out of being associated with “offshore” structures and jurisdictions.

 The contents of this publication are for reference purposes only and may not be current as at the date of accessing this publication.
 They do not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your specific circumstances should always be sought separately before taking any action based on this publication.